Salzburg, Austria has a certain magic for us. We had to visit before our time in Europe ended. Here is our ultimate guide to Salzburg with Kids.

 From the top of the castle, one can see all of Salzburg.
 The view was breathtaking.
 It’s more than just views, of course, the medieval castle is home to the Prince’s Chambers, Castle Museum, the Marionette Museum, the Museum of the Ranier Regiment, and is host to the Salzburg Fortress Concerts.

 There is one section of the castle that is required to be guided, though it is included.
-There are lockers in the lobby to unload your winter gear and wait patiently for tour guide to appear.
+There are lockers in the lobby to unload your winter gear and wait patiently for the tour guide to appear.
 There is a clock on the wall showing how long the expected wait it.
 During the tour, we were shown the torture chamber, the castle roof and much more.

 The guided doesn’t actually speak to you, you have your audio guide for that.
 He simply shows you the path and makes sure everyone is safe and well behaved.
 There are a number of steep steps, as well as open stairwells.
 Our guide was able to help with the children while I dealt with my own anxiety about the situation.